Pull to refresh

 Overview

-When Cheniere Energy shipped America's first cargo of liquefied natural gas from Louisiana in February 2016, the United States was a net gas importer.
+When Cheniere Energy shipped America's first LNG cargo from Louisiana in February 2016, the U.S. was a net gas importer.
 A decade later, the country leads the world in LNG exports, with capacity set to more than double by 2029.
-Venture Global's aggressive expansion—including the $15.1 billion Calcasieu Pass 2 terminal under construction since mid-2025 and a major brownfield expansion of Plaquemines LNG announced in November 2025—positions the company to produce over 100 million metric tons annually by 2028, rivaling Qatar and Australia as a global LNG superpower.

-The stakes extend far beyond Louisiana's marshlands.
-Europe depends on American LNG to replace Russian pipeline gas cut off after the 2022 invasion of Ukraine, while Asian buyers compete for cargoes that increasingly determine industrial competitiveness.
-Yet the buildout faces mounting headwinds: Venture Global lost a $1 billion-plus arbitration to BP in October 2025 over contract breaches during the 2022 price spike, though it won separate cases against Shell and Repsol; environmental groups have sued over CP2's air permits; and local fishermen argue the terminals are destroying Gulf livelihoods.
-The projects nonetheless generate billions in investment and thousands of jobs in parishes where hurricanes have devastated other industries.
+Europe depends on American LNG to replace Russian pipeline gas, cut off after Ukraine's 2022 invasion; Asian buyers compete for the same cargoes.
+Venture Global lost a $1 billion-plus arbitration to BP in October 2025 over contract breaches during the 2022 price spike, though it won separate cases against Shell and Repsol.
+Environmental groups have sued over CP2's air permits; fishermen say the terminals are destroying Gulf livelihoods; the projects nonetheless generate billions in investment and thousands of jobs in parishes where hurricanes have devastated other industries.

 Key Indicators